-Table 4.1 illustrates the general solution space in the form of a bi-dimensional matrix, where the rows are the auctioneer's possible strategies and the columns are the bidders' beliefs.
+Table 1 illustrates the general solution space in the form of a bi-dimensional matrix, where the rows are the auctioneer's possible strategies and the columns are the bidders' beliefs.
 Each cell in the matrix contains the expected benefit of the auctioneer given her strategy (determined by the row) and the bidders' beliefs (determined by the column).
 The matrix is of size $2^k 2^k$ since any possible value of X can be either disclosed or not disclosed.
 The first row, in which $R^{auc} = \emptyset$, is the only row where the cost C does not need to be subtracted from the auctioneer's expected benefit from the auction itself, because, as discussed earlier, if she chooses not to reveal any information, the dominating strategy for her is not to purchase the information in the first place (since this has the same outcome as purchasing and not revealing any value, however the cost C is saved).

 The last row represents the case where the auctioneer always reveals the true outcome of X ($R^{auc} = X^$).
-In this case, the auctioneer's expected benefit is the same regardless of the bidders' belief (i.e., $ER(X^, R_i) = ER(X^, R_j) \ \forall R_i, R_j$).
-This is because in this case the bidders will not be required to perform any probabilistic update and will always bid based on the value revealed, using (4.1).
-The last column, representing the case where bidders believe X^ , contains a value only for the case (X^, X^) as the remaining values are irrelevant according to Theorem 1 that is introduced below (thus marked as "N/A").

-A solution (R^, R^) that yields the auctioneer an expected benefit greater than or equal to the expected benefit if switching to any other strategy R^{auc} is necessarily a pure Nash Equilibrium.
-The characterization of such a solution within the context of the matrix in Table 4.1 is a value on the diagonal that is greater than or equal to any other value in its column.
+In this case, the auctioneer's expected benefit is the same regardless of the bidders' belief (i.e., $u(X^, R_i) = u(X^, R_j) \forall R_i, R_j$).
+This is because in this case the bidders will not be required to perform any probabilistic update and will always bid based on the value revealed, using (1).
+A solution (R^, R^) that yields the auctioneer an expected benefit greater than or equal to the expected benefit if switching to any other strategy R^{auc} is necessarily an equilibrium.
+The characterization of such a solution within the context of the matrix in Table 1 is a value on the diagonal that is greater than or equal to any other value in its column.

-We note that it is possible to have more than a single pure Nash equilibrium in our model.
-The research on multiple non-dominating equilibrium strategies in game and agents theory is quite rich and goes beyond the scope of this thesis.
-Still, if considering the problem in its extensive form, each set R^{auc} defines a subgame which equilibrium solution is associated with some expected benefit to the auctioneer.
-Therefore, since the auctioneer is the first to act in this game, the equilibrium that will be used is the one associated with the maximum expected benefit for the auctioneer.
-For exposition purposes, in the remainder of the thesis we will refer to all of the pure Nash equilibrium solutions as "stable solutions" and use the term equilibrium to refer only to the one which is preferred by the auctioneer.
+We note that it is possible to have more than a single equilibrium in our model.
+The research on multiple non-dominating equilibrium strategies in game and agents theory is quite rich and is beyond the scope of the current paper.
+Nonetheless, when considering the problem in its extensive form, each set R^{auc} defines a subgame whose equilibrium solution is associated with some expected benefit to the auctioneer.
+Therefore, since the auctioneer is the first to act in this game, the equilibrium that will be used is the one associated with the maximum expected benefit for the auctioneer.7 For exposition purposes, in the remainder of the paper we will refer to all the equilibria as "stable solutions" and use the term "equilibrium" to refer only to the one which is preferred by the auctioneer.